Fire Birds: Critical response

 Among critics in the U.S., the film received mostly negative reviews.
-Rotten Tomatoes reported that 8% of 24 sampled critics gave the film a positive review, with an average score of 3.1 out of 10.
+Rotten Tomatoes reported that 12% of 25 sampled critics gave the film a positive review.
 The consensus summarizes: "Despite the talent on board, Fire Birds is little more than a subpar military adventure sporting video game-like action, outdated philosophy, and uneven acting."

 Hal Hinson, writing in The Washington Post said, "Fire Birds is a primitive dogfight movie, with Nicolas Cage and Sean Young as its stars, that serves as a kind of extended commercial for the U.S. Army and its AH-64 Gunship helicopter".
 He bluntly noted that "it would be hard to reduce filmmaking to its basics more than Fire Birds does.
 It's more video game than motion picture – the first coin-operated movie."
 Roger Ebert in the Chicago Sun-Times offered a negative review, commenting: "It was tempting to say that I might have liked this movie more if I'd never seen Top Gun; but the fact is, if Top Gun had never been made, Fire Birds would still have seemed like a completely ordinary movie."
 He continued, "the aerial sequences in Top Gun are so superior to the confusing helicopter battles in this film, there's no contest there".
 He concluded: "I was really left unmoved by it."
 In the Deseret News, critic Chris Hicks wrote that the film's "predictability isn't the worst of Fire Birds' problems.
 The dialogue is so hokey you'll have a hard time not laughing out loud.
 Did I say dialogue?
 Make that pontificating soundbites."
 He further expanded on his viewpoint saying, "the most obnoxious aspect of Fire Birds, however, is how everybody tells Cage's character how wonderful he is at every opportunity — including Cage himself, who has a big scene in a chopper simulator where he screams "I am the greatest!" after every target he hits."